Landry Shamet: Washington Wizards (2023–2024)

 On June 24, 2023, the Suns traded Shamet, along with Chris Paul, four first-round pick swaps, and six second-round picks, to the Washington Wizards in exchange for Bradley Beal, Jordan Goodwin, and Isaiah Todd.

 On July 6, 2024, Shamet was waived by the Wizards.

-Westchester / New York Knicks (2024–present)
+Westchester/New York Knicks (2024–present)

-On September 14, Shamet signed with the New York Knicks.
-However, he was waived on October 19 amid suffering a dislocated shoulder in an NBA Preseason game against the Charlotte Hornets on October 15.
+On September 14, 2024, Shamet signed with the New York Knicks.
+However, he was waived on October 19 amid suffering a dislocated shoulder in an NBA preseason game against the Charlotte Hornets on October 15.

-On October 26, 2024, Shamet joined the Westchester Knicks after being selected in the 2024 NBA G League draft and on December 23, he re-signed with the New York Knicks.
+On October 26, 2024, Shamet joined the Westchester Knicks after being selected in the 2024 NBA G League draft and on December 23, he re-signed with the Knicks.
+Shamet made 50 appearances for New York during the 2024–25 NBA season, averaging 5.7 points, 1.2 rebounds, and 0.5 assists.

+On September 11, 2025, Shamet re-signed with the Knicks on a one-year contract.
+On November 14, Shamet scored a career-high 36 points, helping the Knicks defeat the Miami Heat 140–132.
+On November 26, Shamet was ruled out for at least four weeks after suffering a sprained right shoulder.
+In Game 1 of the Eastern Conference Finals, Shamet played key defense and hit three crucial three pointers in the 4th quarter and overtime of the Knicks' 22-point comeback win over the Cleveland Cavaliers in overtime, 115–104.
+He made 11 of 12 three point attempts in this series for a 91.7% three point shooting percentage, the highest ever in an NBA postseason series for player attempting at least ten three point shots.
+In Game 5 of the NBA Finals, Shamet helped the Knicks achieve a 94–90 win and close out the NBA Finals against the Spurs, 4–1, securing the Knicks' first NBA championship in 53 years.

-On September 11, 2025, Shamet re-signed, with the Knicks on a one-year deal.
+On June 29, 2026, Shamet re-signed with the Knicks on a four-year, $24 million contract.